The-Fighting-Pacifists/Main/Legislation/Deserters.md

 1. Any deserter who has found a new alliance will only be hunted down if their alliance will permit us to do so.
 If not, such deserters will either:

-    1. Have a bounty placed upon them; or if this is not possible,
+    1. Have a bounty placed upon them; or if this is not desirable,

     1. Be permanently embargoed by TFP.